-A C1 Visa does not allows you to extend your stay.
+A C1 Visa does not allow you to extend your stay.
 If you want to extend your stay you should apply for a US Visitor Visa.

 C1 Visa holders can stay inside the United States for a maximum of 29 days and should leave the US within 29 days on the proposed flight or ship of departure.

 Successful applications take 5 – 6 workdays to process before the passport is handed to the courier for delivery.
 Additional two working days should be allowed for delivery.

 C1 Visa Application Process:

 - Complete the DS-160 online application available online and print the confirmation page (to carry for the interview)

 - Schedule an interview appointment with a Consular office.

 - Attend your interview appointment and bring all pertinent documentation: